tetracorp/k240/docs/_posts/2018-06-19-3-ax-zilanths.md

 colonization countdown freezes if there is no Strategy Control.
 The initial colony takes 80 days to activate, and each new colony takes 40 days to activate.

-A colony ship carries 100 population, altough this does not decrease the population on the asteroid.
+A colony ship carries 100 population, although this does not decrease the population on the asteroid.

 A new colony builds the following cluster of buildings: